gradle/gradle/subprojects/docs/src/docs/release/notes.md

 If you wish to define custom source locations, then _all_ of the source locations must be specified (not just those in addition to the convention).

-### Tooling API supports BuildModel for all Gradle versions
+### Tooling API supports GradleBuild for all Gradle versions

-In this release, the `BuildModel` tooling model is now supported for all target Gradle versions supported by the tooling API.
+In this release, the `GradleBuild` tooling model is now supported for all target Gradle versions supported by the tooling API.
 Previously, this model was only available for target Gradle versions 1.8 and later.

 ## Fixed issues